rahji/helix-ghost/README.md

 There are GhostText clients for lots of editors out there, but there wasn't one for Helix.
 So I made this one.
 Since Helix doesn't have a plug-in system, scripting, etc., this was a little tricky.
 And the result is more basic than some of the other, more complex editor plug-ins for GhostText.
-(This tracks with how Helix's simplicity demands that you think simpler, which is the main thing I like about it.)
+This tracks with how Helix's simplicity demands that you think simpler, which is the main thing I like about it.
+Because this client was designed to be simple, it should work equally well with other editors (vim, nano, micro, whatever).

 ## Installation